gayeongpark/gayeongpark.github.io/_posts/2024-07-14-Active-Directory-Lab.md

        ![metasploit10](../assets/img/AD/Screenshot%202024-07-18%20at%2011.44.55.png)

-    2. Manual way to shell accessing
+    2. Manual ways to get the shell accessing

        I am going to use the python3-impacket tool.